bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 In addition to having better code reusability, this change encorages writing `AssetSaver`s for various common asset types, which could be used to add runtime asset saving functionality to the `AssetServer`.

-Of note, the previous `LoadAndSave` `Process` implementation still exists, as there are some cases where an asset transformation step is unnecessary, such as when saving assets into a compressed format.
+The previous `LoadAndSave` `Process` implementation still exists, as there are some cases where an asset transformation step is unnecessary, such as when saving assets into a compressed format.

 See the [Asset Processing Example](<https://github.com/bevyengine/bevy/blob/main/examples/asset/processing/asset_processing.rs>) for a more detailed look into how to use `LoadTransformAndSave` to process a custom asset.